Entry requirements for international applicants

 If you are an international student, we will send you a Confirmation of Acceptance for Studies (CAS) number so you can apply for a student visa, once your place is confirmed.
 Find out more about confirming your place.

-I have never been happier with my decision to join Sussex; safe and comfortable accommodation, shops and cafés that fulfil all my needs, easily accessible healthcare – and great tutors who actually care about me as a person."
+I've never been happier with my decision to join Sussex; safe and comfortable accommodation, shops and cafés that fulfil all my needs, and easily accessible healthcare.”
 Ahmed Ali Askar

 International Foundation Year in Media and Communications